totalspectrum/spin2cpp/doc/general.md

 function for "opt(!loop-reduce)" myfunc()
 ```

 Multiple options may be given, separated by commas.
-To turn an option off, prefix it with `!`.
+To turn an option off, prefix it with `!` or with `~`.
 To enable all options for a particular optimization level, start the string with `0`, `1`, `2`, etc., or with the word `all` to enable all optimizations (regardless of the compiler optimization level chosen).

 Thus, a Spin function with `{++opt(0,peephole)}` will always be compiled with no optimization except peepholes, even when the `-O2` option is given to the compiler.